zirui2333/Blackchain_Assignment_4/README.md

 ### For Customers

-1. View Insurance Plans: Customers can view a list of available insurance plans with details like coverage, premium, duration, and provider (company) name.
+1. `View Insurance Plans`: Customers can view a list of available insurance plans with details like coverage, premium, duration, and provider (company) name.
-2. Request Insurance: Submit a request for insurance.
+2. `Request Insurance`: Submit a request for insurance.
 3. Deny Offers: Deny offers provided by the insurance company.
 4. Pay Premium: Securely transfer funds for accepted insurance agreements.
 5. Rate Company: Provide feedback or ratings for the company after the agreement ends, contributing to the trust system.